-Bicast leather is a layer of split which was too thin or flawed for normal use and that, like bonded leather, is completely sealed on top with a layer of polyurethane.
+Bicast leather is a layer of split that was too thin or flawed for normal use and that, like bonded leather, is completely sealed on top with a layer of polyurethane.
 Like bonded leather, no actual point of contact is possible between the natural leather and your skin and, therefore, bicast doesn’t demonstrate any of the same wear or comfort attributes of top-grain.

 That being said, bicast can still serve as an economical alternative for people wanting the look of leather without the price.
 Another benefit might be that bicast and bonded leather wipe up easily (since they have plastic surfaces) and you won’t run into many of the food/drink stain issues you may experience with upholstered furniture.

-What Is Split Leather?
+4. What Is Split Leather?

 As mentioned before, a split is merely the lower layers of a hide underneath the top-grain.
 A split is still 100% real leather but does not have all of the characteristics of top-grain due to processing differences.

-What is Leather-Match?
+5. What Is Leather-Match?

-Leather-matching is the practice of placing real, top-grain, 100% leather everywhere you touch on a piece of furniture (e.g. the seat, back cushions, and arms), but then filling the side panels, back panels, and the backs of the cushions with a non-leather.
+Leather-matching is the practice of placing real, top-grain, 100% leather everywhere you touch on a piece of furniture (e.g., the seat, back cushions, and arms), but then filling the side panels, back panels, and the backs of the cushions with a non-leather.

 Most leather-matches are vinyl on the back and sides, although, in some cases, you will see bicast or bonded on these parts.
 However, manufacturers who want to maintain the ability to say “all 100% leather” will use top-grain everywhere you touch, but then replace the sides and back with a split.
 Although this is a good, economical way to get 100% real leather on your furniture, there are many reasons (that I will address below) to support the benefits of putting the same product on all sides of the furniture.

-What Is Top-Grain Leather?
+6. What Is Top-Grain Leather?

 As stated above, the top grain is the smoothest, supplest, most natural, and best kind of furniture leather your money can buy.
 Each hide is as individual and unique as a fingerprint.
-Real, top-grain is comprised of about 12–14% water.
+Real top-grain is comprised of about 12–14% water.
 For this reason, top-grain leather acclimates quickly to your body temperature.
 Leather is a natural product and thus breathes like one.